isomerpages/moe-concordpri/_for-parents/New P1 Parents/Administrative Matters.md

 </ol>
 <p>Our school canteen and bookshop accept cashless payments via the POSB
 Smart Buddy watch.
-If you would like to register your child for a POSB Smart Buddy watch, please refer to this <a href="/files/smart%20buddy%20registration%20pamphlet.pdf" rel="no opener noreferrer" target="_blank">Pamphlet</a> for more details.</p>
+If you would like to register your child for a POSB Smart Buddy watch, please click <a href="https://www.posb.com.sg/personal/deposits/bank-with-ease/posb-smart-buddy" rel="noopener nofollow" target="_blank">here</a> for more details.</p>
 <p>
 <br>5.<strong> Join M.A.D parents</strong>